Masters of Industrial Relations, UWA (1996)

 Prior to pursuing a career in the law, Anne worked for 4-5 years as an advisor to various State Government Ministers including three Ministers for Local Government and Regional Development, a Minister for Planning and Infrastructure and a Minister for Housing and Works.
 Anne’s experience includes working within State Government in the instructing and drafting process for legislation.
 Anne’s experience includes:

 - Statutory interpretation – regularly provides statutory interpretation advice whether it be in written form or in court.
 Mocilac v City of Fremantle WASC 56 is an appeal which confirmed Kott Gunning’s previously unconfirmed statutory interpretation of the Planning and Development Act 2005 and the Criminal Procedure Act 2004.

 - Building and construction law – routinely appears in the courts in relation to Building Act 2011 prosecutions/appeals and has presented a number of training seminars to the Australian Institute of Building Surveyors.

 - Planning and development law – routinely appears in the courts in relation to Planning and Development Act 2005 prosecutions and appeals.
-She also presents regularly to the Local Government Compliance Officers Associations on the Planning and Development Act 2005 enforcement options and the legal and practical issues with using those options.
+Presents regularly to the Local Government Compliance Officers Associations on the Planning and Development Act 2005 enforcement options and the legal and practical issues with using those options.

-- Litigation – has appeared in the Magistrates Court of WA, the District Court of WA, the Supreme Court, the Federal Magistrates Court and the State Administrative Tribunal, however most of her court work now revolves around the State Administrative Tribunal, the Magistrates Court and the Supreme Court.
+- Litigation – appears in the Magistrates Court of WA, the District Court of WA, the Supreme Court, the Federal Magistrates Court and the State Administrative Tribunal.

-- Administrative law – acts for government agencies and as a result the legal issues of governance and procedural fairness are being dealt with by her on a daily basis.
-She also has extensive experience in Freedom of Information matters.
+- Administrative law – acts for government agencies in relation to governance and procedural fairness matters and Freedom of Information matters.